 Chemical Safety Committee

-The Committee reports to the EVPR on matters related to the use of chemicals that may be hazardous in the research, clinical and educational activities of UTHealth.
+The Committee reports to the UTHealth Houston Executive Vice President and Chief Academic Officer on matters related to the use of chemicals that may be hazardous in the research, clinical and educational activities of UTHealth Houston.
 Hazardous chemicals are defined as substances which are potential physical or health hazards by exhibiting harmful characteristics such as toxicity, reactivity or flammability.
-The Environmental Health and Safety Department is the monitoring and effector arm of the Chemical Committee.
+The Office of Environmental Health and Safety administratively coordinates and manages the Chemical Committee.
 Specific charges to the Committee include the following:

-To recommend to the EVPR policies and procedures to ensure the health and safety of all individuals within UTHealth.
+To recommend to the EVP/CAO policies and procedures to ensure the health and safety of all individuals within UTHealth Houston.

-To recommend to the EVPR policies and procedures to ensure UTHealth's compliance with all federal, state and local statutes, regulations, procedures and principles relating to the purchase, storage, use and disposal of hazardous chemicals used in UTHealth's research, clinical and educational programs.
+To recommend to the EVP/CAO policies and procedures to ensure UTHealth Houston's compliance with all federal, state and local statutes, regulations, procedures and principles relating to the purchase, storage, use and disposal of hazardous chemicals used in UTHealth Houston's research, clinical and educational programs.

-To certify investigators, their laboratories and their programs for work with hazardous chemicals.
+To review risk assessments and recommend appropriate controls for investigators, their laboratories and their programs for work with hazardous chemicals.
 Designated high-risk activities may not proceed without the written consent of the Committee.

-To recommend to the EVPR the need for general and specific training programs for research, clinical and teaching activities dealing with hazardous chemicals, and to review the appropriateness and effectiveness of such UTHealth's training programs.
+To recommend to the EVP/CAO the need for general and specific training programs for research, clinical and teaching activities dealing with hazardous chemicals, and to review the appropriateness and effectiveness of such training programs.

-To submit reports, at least annually, to the EVPR recommending measures to control potential chemical hazards and to ensure compliance with all applicable regulations.
+To submit reports, at least annually, to the EVP/CAO recommending measures to control potential chemical hazards and to ensure compliance with all applicable regulations.

-Designated by the President on recommendation from the Executive Vice President for Research (EVPR) from the membership.
+Designated by the President on recommendation from the Executive Vice President and Chief Academic Officer (EVP/CAO) from the membership.

 All members must have appropriate experience and an active research program involving the use of chemicals.
 The membership shall include at least:

-- One faculty representative from the School of Nursing and the School of Public Health;
+- At least one faculty representative from the Cizik School of Nursing, School of Public Health and School of Dentistry

-- Two faculty representatives from the School of Dentistry; and
+- Four faculty representatives from the McGovern Medical School

-- Additional faculty members may be appointed by the President as deemed necessary to provide adequate expertise and size as dictated by the issues and work encountered and as recommended by the Committee.
-Such members shall be selected to reflect the degree of research activity involving potential chemical hazards at various UTHealth Schools.
+- Additional faculty members may be appointed as deemed necessary to provide adequate expertise and size as dictated by the issues and work encountered and as recommended by the Committee.
+Such members shall be selected to reflect the degree of research activity involving potential chemical hazards at various UTHealth Schools, departments and units.

 Ex Officio Membership (without vote)